Pushing Trade-Off Boundaries: Compact yet Effective Remote Sensing Change Detection: Method

-After the above operations, we obtain the transformed feature maps $f'_{1\_i}$ and $f'_{2\_i}$, which are then fed into the Get Difference Attention module to generate the difference feature map $D_i$.
+After the above operations, we obtain the feature maps $f'_{1\_i}$ and $f'_{2\_i}$, which are then fed into the Difference-Aware Attention module to generate the difference feature map $D_i$.
 This module is inspired by the core concept of attention mechanisms: measuring the similarity between vectors via dot products to assign corresponding token weights.
 Specifically, we first apply identical linear projection to $f'_{1\_i}$ and $f'_{2\_i}$, mapping them into a shared high-dimensional space and obtain the query $\textbf{Q}$ and the key $\textbf{K}$.
 Next, we compute the dot product between corresponding vectors in $\textbf{Q}$ and $\textbf{K}$ to derive the initial attention mask $\textbf{M}$.
 Unlike standard attention mechanisms, our goal is to emphasize the features that exhibit greater differences.
-To this end, we invert the attention mask $\textbf{M}$, such that vector pairs with larger dot products (i.e., similar directions) receive lower weights, while those with smaller dot products (i.e., more distinct features) are assigned higher weights.This inversion encourages the model to focus more on significantly different features.
-Finally, we apply a Sigmoid function to normalize the inverted scores, resulting in the final attention mask $M'$.
-To mitigate the risk of vanishing gradients caused by excessively large dot product values, a scaling factor $\sqrt{d_k}$(where $d_k$ represents the vector dimension) is applied during the dot product computation.
+To this end, we invert the attention mask $\textbf{M}$, such that vector pairs with larger dot products (i.e., similar directions) receive lower weights, while those with smaller dot products (i.e., more distinct features) are assigned higher weights.
+This inversion encourages the model to focus more on significantly different features.
+Finally, we apply a Sigmoid function to normalize the inverted scores, resulting in the final attention mask $\textbf{M}'$.
+To mitigate the risk of vanishing gradients caused by excessively large dot product values, a scaling factor $\sqrt{d_k}$ (where $d_k$ represents the vector dimension) is applied during the dot product computation.
 This process can be expressed as:

-Finally, we compute teh value matrix $\textbf{V}$ by calculating the Manhattan distance between the transformed feature maps $f'_{1\_i}$ and $f'_{2\_i}$.
-The final output $D_i$ is then obtained by Hadamard product of the attention mask $\textbf{M}'$ and value matrix $\textbf{V}$.
+Finally, we compute the value matrix $\textbf{V}$ by taking the element-wise absolute difference between the feature maps $f'_{1\_i}$ and $f'_{2\_i}$.
+The final output $D_i$ is then obtained by the Hadamard product of the attention mask $\textbf{M}'$ and value matrix $\textbf{V}$.